blei-lab/treeffuser/README.rst

 Citing Treeffuser
 =================

-If you use Treeffuser or this codebase in your work, please cite the following paper:
+If you use Treeffuser in your work, please cite the following paper:

 .. code-block:: bibtex